-The Contractor may vary the quantity for each of the Activities and for individual Schedule totals (within the agreed discretionary limit(s) in each of the Network Schedule Total(s), provided each of the Network Schedule Total(s) is not exceeded.
+The Contractor may vary the quantity for each Activity and for individual Schedule totals (within the agreed discretionary limit(s) in each of the Network Schedule Total(s)), provided each of the Network Schedule Total(s) is not exceeded.

 Discretionary limits must not be exceeded without the prior written approval of the Principal.